bukka/php-todo/php-soap.md

   - https://bugs.php.net/bug.php?id=66042 - Reponse Mapping with column name "count" _(no vote)_
 - **Bug**: Server - Check why server hangs with dynamic wsdl
   - https://bugs.php.net/bug.php?id=62563 - SoapServer constructor hangs if using dynamic wsdl url _(6 votes)_
+- **Bug**: Server - Check why server fails to read more than 32kb of data - it is on Solaris
+  - https://bugs.php.net/bug.php?id=66226 - WSDL-based SOAP server fails to receive more than 32kb of data _(1 vote)_
 - **Bug**: Server - Check if there is anything that could be done about using serialized objects
   - https://bugs.php.net/bug.php?id=52791 - SoapServer doesn't convert objects into SOAP Response _(2 votes)_
 - **Bug**: Server - Check why adding headers does not work when __call used